marcos-sem-s/datacamp-exercises/Introduction to SQL/02 - Querying.md

 - [x] Large amounts of data about many different but related areas of a business are housed in a relational database.
 - [ ] The data needed to answer the business question doesn't exist yet.

+> Exactly!
+When we've got this type of vast and interrelated data, SQL is excellent for targeting and returning only the data which is relevant to our business question.

 <br>

 ## Developing SQL style